ludeknovy/jtl-reporter-docs/blog/2023-02-01-load-testing-using-locust.md

 Are you looking for an easy way to measure the performance of your application and create detailed [performance test reports](/blog/2023-01-08-performance-test-report.md)?
 Look no further than JtlReporter!

-With JtlReporter, you can quickly and easily create comprehensive [performance reports](/blog/2023-01-08-performance-test-report.md) for your system with metrics, such as requests per second, various percentiles, error rate, and much more.
+With JtlReporter, you can quickly and easily create comprehensive [performance test reports](/blog/2023-01-08-performance-test-report.md) for your system with metrics, such as requests per second, various percentiles, error rate, and much more.
 Additionally, you can compare test runs side-by-side, create custom charts with any metrics available, and set up notifications for external services to be informed when a report is processed.

 JtlReporter is the perfect way to measure and analyze performance when load testing your application using Locust.io.
-[Try JtlReporter](/docs/) today and get detailed performance reports with ease!
+[Try JtlReporter](/docs/) today and get detailed performance test reports with ease!